"

 3.8 Coconut Oil

-Due to its moisturizing qualities, coconut oil can help reduce heat rash-related irritation and inflammation.
+Due to its moisturising qualities, coconut oil can help reduce heat rash-related irritation and inflammation.
 Apply coconut oil to the afflicted regions gently and let it sit there until it is absorbed.
 Repeat a few times per day.

 3.9 Cucumber Slices